Food Stamps For Soda: Time To End Billion-Dollar Subsidy For Sugary Drinks?

 The researchers estimate that over the course of a few decades, this approach could lead to billions of dollars in health care savings and help prevent hundreds of thousands of cardiovascular events, such as heart attacks.

 This approach may also help counter critics who argue that SNAP recipients should have the freedom to make their own dietary choices.
-With this approach, "we would preserve choice, but nudge people towards healthier eating," Mozaffarian says.
+"We would preserve choice, but nudge people towards healthier eating," Mozaffarian says.

 But not everyone is convinced.
 "It really wouldn't work," says Robert Rector, a research fellow at the conservative Heritage Foundation.
 He points out that SNAP recipients use both SNAP benefits and their own money to purchase foods and beverages.
-"People would just use their own money for those [unhealthy] foods."
+"People would just use their own money for those [unhealthy] foods," he says.
 Despite his skepticism, Rector says he would support a simpler approach: preventing the use of SNAP benefits to purchase sugary drinks and junk food items.
 "This would be much easier to implement," Rector says.

 Time is tight for Congress to act, and elections are looming.
 It's likely too late in the game to change the SNAP program during this go-round of farm bill negotiations.
 The bill is reauthorized every five years, and currently there is a bipartisan fight over other controversial provisions, such as work requirements for SNAP recipients.
 For now, the focus is not on improving diet quality.
 But Congress could support pilots or research into the effectiveness of change proposals.